14.1 Compulsory Additional Modules - OFA

 Marks earned by students returning from the Erasmus programme will not be accepted for courses other than those previously approved in the student’s study programme.

-In addition to the progression of studies listed in the Study Program Bulletin, the Degree Programmes may apply the following types of precedence approved by the Academic Senate:
+In addition to the progression of studies listed in the B.Sc.
+Programme Bulletin, the B.Sc.
+Programmes may apply the following types of precedence approved by the Academic Senate:

 Does not define any formal restriction.
-Its purpose is to provide useful information to students regarding module sequence but has no influence on the study plan or on successful completion ‘pass’.
+Its purpose is to provide useful information to students regarding course sequence but has no influence on the study plan or the recording procedure.

 Study plan Order

 Defines a restriction that must be observed when choosing courses for entry in study plans.
-Module B may not be entered in the study plan unless module A is also entered (even if it has not been completed).
-It has no influence on recording of ‘passes’.
+Course B may not be entered in the study plan unless course A is also entered (even if it has not been completed).
+It has no influence on the recording procedure.

-Defines a restriction that must be observed both when choosing the modules for inclusion in the study plan and when ‘positive’ results (passed modules) are recorded.
-Passing of module B cannot be recorded unless module A has been recorded as ‘ passed’.
+Defines a restriction that must be observed both when choosing the courses for inclusion in the study plan and when ‘positive’ results (passed courses) are recorded.
+Course B cannot be recorded as ‘passed’ unless course A has also recorded as ‘passed’.

-The following instructions apply to the Degree Programme in Architecture Science:
+The following indications apply to the Degree Programme in Environmental Architecture:

-- recording precedence: the examination for the course “Instituzioni di Matematiche” must be recorded prior to third year examinations.
+- the examination for the course “Instituzioni di Matematiche” (1st year, 1st semester) must be recorded prior to the third year examinations;

-- recommended precedence: the courses in the Degree Programme are organised in a sequence that offers students a path for progressively acquiring the necessary skills and abilities.
-Since this progression is the condition for obtaining the best education, students are strongly discouraged from participating in Workshops before they have taken the single-subject and integrated courses that provide the basic knowledge and skills necessary to obtain the most out of the study programme.
-Students are also strongly encouraged to take all 1st year exams and those in the first semester of the 2nd year before taking any 3rd year courses.
+The courses in the B.Sc.
+Programme are organised in a sequence that offers students a path for progressively acquiring the necessary skills and abilities.
+Since this progression is a condition for obtaining the best education, students are strongly discouraged from participating in Workshops before they have taken the single-subject and integrated courses that provide the basic knowledge and skills necessary to obtain the most out of the study programme.
+Students are also strongly encouraged to take all the 1st year exams and those in the first semester of the 2nd year before taking any 3rd year courses and workshops, subject to the precedence provisions established in the section below.

 14.8 Attendance requirements and certification methods

-The Degree Programme includes participation in educational activities consisting of lectures and tutorials (single-subject and integrated courses), workshop activities, seminars, educational visits.
+The B.Sc.
+Programme includes participation in educational activities consisting of lectures and tutorials (single-subject and integrated courses), workshop activities, seminars and educational visits.

 Single-subject or integrated courses